Ghini/ghini.desktop/doc/editing.rst

 To save the family you are working on then click *OK*.

-To save the family you are working on add a genus to it then click on the *OK and Add Genera* button.
+To save the family you are working on and add a genus to it then click on the *OK and Add Genera* button.

 To add another family when you are finished editing the current one